 Because of rising energy costs, along with the need to reduce emissions, monitoring natural gas mass flow and consumption within a facility’s zones is desirable.
 Observing a facility’s gas flow encourages conservation and assesses process efficiencies, identifies the occurrence of unexpected flow, and can cost allocate various operating areas.
 Additionally, by submetering process equipment, users can detect fuel leaks, and information from the flow meter may determine if the devices need maintenance or replacement.

 Natural Gas – Commercial and Residential

-Government regulations often require natural gas submetering at campuses, large residential projects, high rise buildings, government facilities, large commercial applications, or shopping centers.
-Even when it’s not required, energy-minded stakeholders and landlords often use submetering.
+Government regulations often require natural gas submetering at campuses, large residential projects, high-rise buildings, government facilities, large commercial applications, or shopping centers.
+Even when not needed, energy-minded stakeholders and landlords often use submetering.
 By monitoring the flow rate and consumption at individual zones, it becomes possible to identify abnormal consumption points, encourage conservation, reduce energy costs, and minimize environmental impact.

 Manufacturer’s Representative and Distributor

 Linc Energy is a manufacturer’s representative and distributor for Sage flow meters.